Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/samples/Sample_AddOnCapabilities.md

 This sample demonstrates how to analyze a document with add-on capabilities.
 For more information about the supported features, see the [service documentation][docint_addon].

 To get started you'll need a Cognitive Services resource or a Document Intelligence resource.
 See [README][README] for prerequisites and instructions.

-Add-on capabilities are available within all models except for the Business card model.
-This sample uses Layout model ("prebuilt-layout") to demonstrate.
 When analyzing a document, you can specify a list of optional [analysis features][sdk_docfeature] to enable certain add-on capabilities.

-The following capabilities are free:
-- Barcodes
-- Languages
-- KeyValuePairs

-The following capabilities will incur additional charges, see [pricing][docint_pricing]:
+Some of the capabilities are free, while others incur additional charges, see [pricing][docint_pricing] for more information.
-- Formulas
-- OcrHighResolution
-- FontStyling

 ## Creating a `DocumentIntelligenceClient`